Aída Cartagena Portalatín

 Aída Cartagena Portalatín (June 18, 1918 – June 3, 1994) was a Dominican poet, fiction writer, and essayist who was an influential part of the Poesía Sorprendida movement.
-Many works of hers has been translated into English and other languages.
+Many of her works have been translated into English and other languages.

 Biography

 She was born in Moca, Dominican Republic, where she completed her elementary and secondary education.
 She is the daughter of Felipe Cartagena Estrella and Olimpia Portalatín.
 She later moved to the capital of the Dominican Republic, where she earned her Doctorate in Humanities at the Universidad Autónoma de Santo Domingo.
 She pursued her post-graduate studies at École du Louvre in Paris, and majored in museology and theory of fine arts.

 In her early career, Cartagena Portalatín was part of the "poesía sorprendida" (surprised poetry) movement in the Dominican Republic.
 Poesía Sorprendida was initiated in October 1943 through the publication of the journal La Poesía Sorprendida.
 Aside from Aída Cartagena Portalatín being a part of this revolutionary movement, some of the other founding members were Franklin Mieses Burgos, Antonio Fernández, Alberto Baeza Flores, Domingo Moreno Jiménez and Mariano Lebrón Saviñón.
 This movement was surprisingly successful and very much in the open throughout the tyranny of Rafael Trujillo, where freedom of expression was strictly forbidden.
 La Poesia Sorprendida was closed down in 1947 by the Trujillo regime.
 The activists' philosophy was as follows: "We are nourished by a national poetry in the universal, unique way of being itself; with classic yesterday, today, tomorrow, creating boundless, border less and permanent; and the mysterious man, universal world, secret, solitary and intimate, creator always."

 Aída Cartagena Portalatín stands out as a universal voice that nevertheless speaks from a particular location in the Caribbean that is often overlooked by the world's educated peoples (as evidenced in the lack of inclusion of her work in libraries, reference works, and online sources of literature).
 Her work was philosophical as well as historical, reflecting a broad worldview, that encompassed themes such as feminism, colonialism, imperialism, as well as current events contemporary to her times.
 Her many trips to Europe, Latin America and Africa gave her the first-hand experiences that later turned into fuel and inspiration to write her literary pieces.

 One of her most famous poems is "Una mujer está sola," which starts with the lines:

 "Una mujer está sola.
 Sola con su estatura.

 Con los ojos abiertos.
 Con los brazos abiertos.

 Con el corazón abierto como un silencio ancho." ("A woman is alone.
 Alone with her stature.
 With her eyes open.
 With her arms open.
 With her heart open like a wide silence.")